philhagen/sof-elk/README.md

 * `feature/*`:  Branches where new code functionality is tested before being merged into develop.
 * `hotfix/*`: Branches where quick-term fixes are tested before being merged into develop and immediately to master.
 * `release/*`: Branches where code in the develop branch is prepared for release to a VM build via a merge to master.
+* Other branches may be used for major version updates, etc.  These will be merged to master when deployed for mainstream use.

 **Tags:**